My son loves play dough, and he loves construction vehicles, so it was only a matter of time before we created a Play Dough Construction Site!

 In a large baking dish I placed several different kinds of play dough (if you look carefully you’ll see that the silver and gold play dough is actually sparkly!).
 Then I added cut-up straws, craft sticks, screwed up pieces of kitchen foil, pebbles, and some toy construction vehicles.

 He was immediately drawn to it and spent a long time playing with it in different ways.
 He scooped up dough with the excavator and loaded it into the back of the dump truck.

 He stuck straws into the dough and said that they were trees that were growing. 🙂

 Plus the roller made the play dough all smooth, and the dump truck did lots of dumping!
-It was so hard to get photos of everything that he’d done that I had to go back and play with it myself to get a few more photos!
+It was so hard to get photos of everything that he’d done, and I was so pleased he enjoyed it.

 Note: Actually, I didn’t throw away the play dough – I used it to make these Play Dough Filled Balloons!